 For nearly four decades, I’ve had the privilege of coaching people from every walk of life, including some of the most powerful men and women on the planet.
 I’ve worked with presidents of the United States as well as owners of small businesses.

 Across the board, I’ve found that virtually every moment people make three key decisions that dictate the quality of their lives.

-If you make these decisions unconsciously, you’ll end up like majority of people who tend to be out of shape physically, exhausted emotionally and often financially stressed.
+If you make these decisions unconsciously, you’ll end up like the majority of people who tend to be out of shape physically, exhausted emotionally, and often financially stressed.
 But if you make these decisions consciously, you can literally change the course of your life today.

 Decision 1: Carefully choose what to focus on.